 Legislation Key Implications Health & Safety at Council has responsibility for the management of sites with water Work etc. Act (1974) bodies so measures must be taken to minimise the risk to the health and safety of employees and members of the public.
 Management of Requires that H&S is managed to control risks effectively to Health & Safety at prevent harm to employees and visitors.
 Imposes a requirement Work Regulations for the Council to assess and manage risks associated with water (1999) hazards on council land.
-Duty to record, notify and investigate accidents to the enforcing authority (e.g. HSE or Environmental The Occursions Health).
-The Occupiers Imposes a duty of care upon the occupier (the Council) to any Liability Scotland Act (1960) visitor to premises/ land (including trespassers).
-Reasonable steps must be taken to ensure the safety of visitors.
-This is particularly Act (1900) onerous where children are concerned.
-Risk assessment procedure provides the means of carrying out this duty.
-Through the risk assessment the occupier may be relieved of liability, if the danger is clearly brought to the attention of visitors.
-Common Law Duty Applies to both public and staff.
-Site owners (PKC) have to assess of Care risks and put reasonable safeguards in place where risk is deemed necessary.
-'Duty is to take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to cause injury to Civic Government neighbour'.
-Permits the Council to provide public rescue equipment at (Scotland) Act 1967 locations they consider suitable.
+Duty to record, notify and investigate accidents to the enforcing authority (e.g. HSE or Environmental T I 0 ' Health).
+The Occupiers Imposes a duty of care upon the occupier (the Council) to any Liability Scotland visitor to premises/ land (including trespassers).
+Reasonable steps Act (1960) must be taken to ensure the safety of visitors.
+This is particularly onerous where children are concerned.
+Risk assessment the risk assessment the occupier may be relieved of lightlity, if the danger is clearly brought to the attention of visitors Common Law Duty Applies to both public and staff.
+Site owners (PKC) have to assess of Care risks and put reasonable safeguards in place where risk is deemed necessarv.
+'Duty is to take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to cause injury to neighbour'.
+Civic Government Permits the Council to provide public rescue equipment at (Scotland) Act 1967 locations they consider suitable.
 Public Health Gives Council the power to regulate water users and to take any Scotland Act (2008) appropriate action to protect human health for example by provision of signs or rescue equipment on private land.
-National Water This sets standards for the shape and colour of warning signs.
-Safety Signs 1987 RoSPA recommends all new signage conforms and existing Water Safety signage is reviewed and any illegible or unclear signs are replaced Signage Standard - immediately.
-BS5499 -11: 2002 Duraida atatutan sinta afarana () 1 1 1 1 1 1 1 1 1 Land Reform Provides statutory right of access to most land and water.
-Applies (Scotland) Act (2003) to non-motorised users only and to most water where responsible access can be taken.
-Restricts the circumstances where (2000) preventing access (for example swimming) is reasonable.
+National Water I his sets standards for the shape and colour of warning signs.
+Salety Signs 1987 ROSPA recommends all new signage comorms and existing Signage Standard signage is reviewed and any megiple of unclear signs are replaced BS5499 -11 2002 Land Reform Provides statutory right of access to most land and water.
+Applies (Scotland) Act to non-motorised users only and to most water where responsible (2003) access can be taken.
+Restricts the circumstances where preventing access (for example swimming) is reasonable.
 Council power to warn public of danger by signage.
 Places responsibility for safety largely on individual.
 The Nature Places a duty on the Councils to further the conservation of Conservation biodiversity.
 This Implies we should manage water habitats for (Scotland) Act 2004 wildlife as well as for people.
 Although there is no duty on councils to kill invasive weeds, there is an expectation that we will do what we can to control them.